NickvisionApps/libnick/docs/notifications.md

 - ```cpp
   void send(const ShellNotificationSentEventArgs& e, HWND hwnd)
   ```
     - Accepts: The `ShellNotificationSentEventArgs` containing the information to show, e, and the `HWND` handle for the main application window, hwnd.
-The hwnd parameter is only used once on the initial creation of the static `NotifyIcon` and then is ignored on future calls.
     - Note: This function is only available on the Windows platform.
 It uses `Nickvision::Notifications::NotifyIcon`.
     - Note: This function supports the action "open" with action param being a path of a file or folder to open.
 - ```cpp
-  void send(const ShellNotificationSentEventArgs& e, const std::string& openText)
+  void send(const ShellNotificationSentEventArgs& e, const std::string& appId, const std::string& openText)
   ```
-    - Accepts: The `ShellNotificationSentEventArgs` containing the information to show, e, and the localized text of "Open", openText.
+    - Accepts: The `ShellNotificationSentEventArgs` containing the information to show, e, the application's id, appId, and the localized text of "Open", openText.
     - Note: This function is only available on the Linux platform.
     - Note: This function supports the action "open" with action param being a path of a file or folder to open.
 The app must define an "app.open" action to handle this event.
 - ```cpp